charxhit/recaptcha-manager/source/index.rst

 Version 0.0.3 & Backwards compatibility
 =============================================
 Version 0.0.3 included several changes to existing structures that are not backwards compatible with previous versions.
 These changes were done to make the code more predictable, flexible and increase stability for future versions.
-For convenience, an exhaustive list is provided below:
+For convenience, an exhaustive list is provided below.
+Alternatively, you can also choose to reinstall the previous version of recaptcha-manager, and continue using it with it's relevant `documentation <https://recaptcha-manager.readthedocs.io/en/stable/>`_ while updating your code so it becomes compatible with the later versions.

 Changes in AutoManagers
 ++++++++++++++++++++++++++++++